Govt ensuring sustainable growth to strengthen national security: Tarin

-ISLAMABAD (Dunya News) – Asserting that there was a strong linkage between a country’s national security and economic security, Federal Minister for Finance and Revenue, Shaukat Tarin Friday expressed government’s strong commitment to manage national economy in most efficient and effective manner to achieve higher sustainable and inclusive growth.
+ISLAMABAD (Dunya News) - Federal Minister for Finance and Revenue, Shaukat Tarin Friday expressed government’s strong commitment to manage national economy in most efficient and effective manner to achieve higher sustainable and inclusive growth.

-The minister was addressing virtually on “Pakistan’s Economy- Fragility & Smart Action Strategy” National Workshop Balochistan-7.

 “We have achieved macroeconomic stability and now we are moving towards the higher growth trajectory,” he added.